fconagy/openbsd-laptop/docs/README.md

-# Documentation
+## Documentation

-This directory contains the build log and other documentation files.
+This directory contains the build log and other files / tools.